blockstreet/content/education.md

 Some people believe that cryptocurrencies are a natural progression for society.
 They believe that eventually, cryptocurrencies like Bitcoin or Ethereum will become common-place, and used for everything from paying your electricity bill to purchasing food at a restaurant.
 By purchasing now at a discounted price, they believe the value of their currency will exponentially increase with demand.

 #### Corporations
 Certain cryptocurrencies have drawn interest from enterprise corporations.
-Ethereum leads the pack in this area gaining the interest of large companies like Microsoft, Santander, and JP Morgan just to name a few.
-These companies will seek to migrate their existing inefficient systems over to blockchain technology to take advantage of the lightning fast speed and savings in operational costs.
+A cryptocurrency called Ethereum leads the pack in this area gaining the interest of large companies like Microsoft, Santander, and JP Morgan (to name a few).
+These companies will seek to utilize blockchain technology to make certain operations more efficient and take advantage of the lightning fast speed, resulting in savings of operational costs.

 ## What are some examples of cryptocurrencies?
 #### Bitcoin